HenrikBengtsson/future/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve (Please use 'Discussions' for Q&A)
+about: Create a report to help us improve (Please use future's 'Discussions' for Q&A)
 title: ''
 labels: ''
 assignees: ''